alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 12-newest_files - Script that displays the 10 newest files in the current dicrectory

 feat: 13-unique - Script that takes a list of words as input and returns only words that appers exactly once

+feat: 14-findthatword - Script that displays lines containing the pattern "root" from the file /etc/passwd